 Dr. Thomas “Arnold” McCormick was born in Colchester Township near Harrow (Essex County), Ontario on the 25th of October, 1870.
 Dr. McCormick was the 9th of 11 children born to Mathew William McCormick and the former Elizabeth Jane Taylor.
 His parents were farmers and his siblings were; Walter Hubert McCormick, Sara Ann McCormick, John Colburn McCormick, Mathew Melbourne McCormick, Melinda Jane McCormick, Mary Ocena McCormick, Adelaide McCormick, William McCormick, Judson Arthur McCormick and Eliza McCormick.

 Dr. McCormick attended Potley Public School, Essex High School and the Windsor Model School.
 He taught school in Harrow in a one-room school house, prior to attending Trinity Medical College.

 After completing medical school around 1895, Dr. McCormick set up his medical practice in Wheatley.
 He was listed in the 1900 Business Directory.

 Dr. McCormick married Edith Woodbridge on his 28th birthday, October 25th, 1898 in Detroit, Michigan.
 She was born in Essex County on the 2nd of October 1869, the youngest of 4 daughters born to William Warden Woodbridge and the former Elizabeth Anne Hartley.
 Her parents were farmers and her siblings were; Adella J. Woodbridge, Wilhelmina Harriett Woodbridge and Anna L. Woodbridge.
 Mrs. McCormick’s mother died on the 28th of October, 1869 when she was just 26 days old.
-Her father married Hannah Aikman in Windsor on the 30th of January, 1872 and 5 more children were born; Norah Amelia Woodbridge, William Rhea Woodbridge, Mary Alexander Woodbridge, Charles Oliver Woodbridge and Mabel Vera Woodbridge (who died at the age of 3 months).
+Her father married Hannah Ryerson Aikman in Windsor on the 30th of January, 1872 and 5 more children were born; Norah Amelia Woodbridge, William Rhea Woodbridge, Mary Alexander Woodbridge, Charles Oliver Woodbridge and Mabel Vera Woodbridge (who died at the age of 3 months).

 Dr. and Mrs. McCormick had a son, Norman Arnold McCormick who was born on the 14th of June, 1901 in Wheatley.